Key Takeaways

 Though you’ll remain financially responsible, a person can forego any practical involvement in a child’s life.
 This can provide space to deal with mental health issues, cope with substance abuse, or work through any other problems.

-This approach also leaves the door open for a future relationship once you vanquish whatever demons you may face.
-But the possibility of reconciliation remains as ties aren’t legally severed.
+This approach also leaves the door open for a future relationship once you vanquish whatever demons you face.
+But the possibility of reconciliation remains, as ties aren’t legally severed.
+How such a scenario plays out depends, of course, on the people involved.

 Whether to terminate parental rights is a significant decision.
 It’s not one the courts enter into lightly.
 In most cases, even if the situation is far from perfect, the court views having both biological parents in a child’s life as in the child’s best interest.